Advance your career with

 Dr. Ladhani is a Maternal-Fetal Medicine specialist at Sunnybrook Health Sciences Centre with clinical and research interests in the care of women delivering at periviable gestations, as well those with a history of preterm birth and stillbirth.
 She has trained in Obstetrics and Gynaecology at the University of Toronto, MFM at the University of Toronto, and in Public Health at Harvard University.

-Ruth Vanstone is a Psychologist (Supervised Practice) currently working at Laksman Doell Psychology.
+Dr. Ruth Vanstone is a Psychologist (Supervised Practice) currently working at Laksman Doell Psychology.
 Ruth’s area of specialization is in adult mental health, working with clients who present with a wide range of issues including anxiety, depression, trauma, adjustment to acute and chronic disease, caregiver distress, women’s health, and relationship concerns.

 Ruth completed her Master’s and Doctoral degrees in Clinical Psychology at York University in Toronto.
 She has received clinical training in both community and hospital settings, including the Women’s Health Concerns Clinic and Insomnia Clinic at St. Joseph’s Healthcare Hamilton, and the Princess Margaret Cancer Centre.
 Ruth completed her predoctoral residency at Nova Scotia Health Authority with rotations in Chronic Pain, Transplant (kidney, liver, heart), and inpatient rehabilitation.
 Throughout her training, Ruth has remained committed to working with hospital and community partners in order to help increase access to care for vulnerable clients.
 Her research has focused on the development of online resources for young women, healthcare providers, and community organizations in order to better help individuals to navigate the perinatal period after breast cancer.